 NEWS AND PUBLICATIONS

-Significant risk of water-related conflict in parts of Iraq, Iran, Mali, Nigeria, India and Pakistan over the next 12 months
+- December 12, 2019 Water, Peace and Security Launch: Significant Risk of Water-related Conflict in parts of Iraq, Iran, Mali, Nigeria, India, and Pakistan over the next 12 Months

 - The Guardian: Water wars: early warning tool uses climate data to predict conflict hotspots

 - Vice: This Map Shows You Where Violence Could Break Out Because There's Not Enough Water

 - Slate.FR: Un outil pour prédire l'emplacement des futurs conflits liés à l'eau

 - Reuters: New app predicts water-related conflict up to year in advance

 - ecdpm Great Insights: Water Scarcity and Conflict: Not such a straight-forward link

 - The Coronavirus Pandemic Will Impact Global Security - The Water, Peace and Security Partnership can help address these threats By Susanne Schmeier, Charles Iceland and Liz Saccoccia, with contributions from Karen Meijer, Camille Marquette, Alberto Pallecchi, and Laura Birkman